The Best Brands of Natural House Paint

 The clear circle window lets you check each colour, before opening.
 This company offers 66 colours as swatch cards (with real paint) instead of wasteful pots.

-Creamy Claypaint in Tins (72 colours)
+Earthborn Creamy Claypaint (72 colours)

 Earthborn Claypaint is in 72 shades.
 This thick creamy paint has a matte finish and is good in lime plasters, and requires less coats than traditional emulsion.